webcrumbs/javascript-crumbs/slides/prototype/Readme.md

 ### `prototype.constructor` is not reliable

 It could be simply overwritten.
-JavaScript engine access object's prototype through a secret link.
+JavaScript access object's prototype through a secret link.
 Some engines expose this link as a `__proto__` properties.

 > #### Forbidden!